-For other equity instruments, on the day of acquisition the Company can make an irrevocable election (on an instrument-by-instrument basis) to designate them as at FVTOCI.
+For other equity instruments, on the day of acquisition the Company can make an irrevocable election (on an instrument-by-instrument basis) to designate them at FVTOCI.

-The Company classifies its cash and cash equivalents as FVTPL and its receivables, due from associate, and accounts payable at amortized cost.
+The Company classifies its cash and cash equivalents as FVTPL and its receivables, and accounts payable at amortized cost.